 Crankcase heaters use a simple electrical circuit to supply extra heat to the crankcase during the off cycle.
 The added heat prevents the refrigerant from liquefying and causing wear or putting the compressor at risk of slugging.

 Crankcase heaters come in several shapes and sizes.
 You’ll probably see belly band crankcase heaters most frequently, which look like belts that fit around the compressor exterior.
 There are also insertion-type crankcase heaters that go inside the crankcase.
 We also used to use the compressor windings to heat the crankcase, but you won’t see those very often nowadays.

 Crankcase heaters are good for preventing the refrigerant from migrating to the compressor and condensing inside it, but it isn’t a comprehensive solution.
 It doesn’t stop the refrigerant from migrating into the evaporator coil or flooded starts.

 Liquid line solenoid valve

-Like the crankcase heater, they work well for their isolated section of the system, which is the liquid line in this case.
-Liquid line solenoids don’t do anything to prevent condensation of refrigerant that’s already in the compressor.
-If you want to use a crankcase heater with a liquid line solenoid valve, check the manufacturer’s literature to make sure it’s advised.
+Like the crankcase heater, liquid line solenoid valves work well for their isolated section of the system.
+In this case, that's the liquid line between the condenser and the metering device.
+Liquid line solenoids don’t do anything to prevent the condensation of refrigerant that’s already in the compressor.
+If you want to use a crankcase heater with a liquid line solenoid valve, check the manufacturer’s literature to ensure it’s advised.

 Pump down solenoid system